Brill-Noether theory of squarefree modules supported on a graph: Abstract

 \section{Abstract}

-We study square-free $S$-modules with support on a simplicial graph, and investigate an analogy between Cohen--Macaulay modules, locally of rank $1$, supported on a connected graph and line bundles on a curve.
-We use the combinatorial structure of the graph to prove a corresponding Riemann--Roch theorem, we study the Jacobian for a connected graph, and we study Brill--Noether theory for $2$-connected graphs.
+We investigate the analogy between squarefree Cohen-Macaulay modules supported on a graph and line bundles on a curve.
+We prove a Riemann--Roch theorem, we study the Jacobian and gonality of a graph, and we prove Clifford's theorem.